-*Offer valid 7/24/2014 thru 7/27/2014.
-Offer applies to sale marked items only but excludes any sale marked Handbags and Wallets.
-Also excludes all full price items.
-Discount taken at checkout when 3 sale items are purchased.
+*Offer valid from 8/27/2014 thru 9/3/2014 in DKNY full price stores in the US and on DKNY.com.
+Discount will apply at checkout online.
+Valid on sale marked items only.
 Cannot be redeemed for cash or applied to taxes or previous purchases.
-Cannot be combined with any other offer or coupon.
-Some restrictions may apply.
+Offer not valid on the purchase of gift cards and cannot be combined with any other offer or coupon.
 Terms of offer are subject to change at any time.
+Exceptions may apply.
 Product styles and colors are subject to availability.

 MARK WEBER | Chief Executive Officer, LVMH Inc. (U.S.) Chairman and CEO, Donna Karan International

 Mark Weber is a highly accomplished retail and apparel industry executive.
 Since October 2006, he has served as a member of the executive committee of the world’s leading luxury group, LVMH Moet Hennessy Louis Vuitton, and CEO of its North American arm, LVMH, INC. He is also chairman and CEO of Donna Karan International (DKI), one of the world’s best-known fashion companies.

 During the past six years, he has led a period of strong, profitable growth for DKI.
 In addition to entering into licensing agreement to expand the Donna Karan and DKNY businesses, Mr. Weber has capitalized on the global appeal of the Donna Karan and DKNY brands to increase their presence in new and emerging markets, namely China and India.